 The free version of Yoast lets you add keywords and meta descriptions to your blog, among other things.
 It also grades your content with readability scores, which is extremely useful.
 The downside is that with the free version, you can only use one focus keyphrase for it to analyze.
 This is a worthwhile plugin to invest in, by the way.

 Be Aware of the Latest Design Trends for WordPress Websites

 Two big web design trends predicted for 2020 are minimalism and the use of handmade design elements.
-This is most likely due to changes in how users view websites and the need to stand out from the competition.
+This is most likely due to how users view websites and what it takes to stand out from the competition.

-Because of the widespread use of smaller and smaller devices and wearable technologies, such as smart watches, minimalist website design is better suited to being optimized for these devices.
-Minimalist design also translates to better site speed performance.
+Because of the widespread use of smaller and smaller devices and wearable technologies, such as smartwatches, minimalist website design is better suited to being optimized for these devices.
+The minimalist design also translates to better site speed performance.

-This means you’ll see less text and larger images, less crammed looking pages and more open space.
-The catch is, this means the content you do have better look very sleek, and of course, be sure to send the right message in a clear way.
+This means you’ll see less text and larger images, less crammed looking pages, and more open space.
+The catch is, this means the content you do have a better look very sleek, and of course, be sure to send the right message clearly.

 Handmade Design Elements

 Because there’s so much competition to get noticed out there and everyone and everything is now reliant on their brand to succeed, web design is becoming more personalized.
 Having unique, hand-drawn images and fonts makes your site more memorable and easier to associate with your brand.
 This is something you could have a lot of fun with.
 Just make sure that handmade look doesn’t actually end up looking sloppy or unprofessional.